dudziak-tomasz/asteroids-js/README.md

 [One Cosmos | Royalty Free Sci-Fi Background Music (No Copyright)](https://www.youtube.com/watch?v=25LEeXuHclc)

 [Space Ambient Music Background | Universe Background | No Copyright](https://www.youtube.com/watch?v=2m6m3lTHOe4)

----

-## TODOS

-- Some new ideas for the game: more saucers after reaching 100,000 points; the ability to play with two players
-- Use neural networks to make alien saucer learn to fire accurately